k4tyaa/k4tyaa/README.md

 Third-year Psychology major (Philosophy minor) at the University of British Columbia,
 with a soft spot for:

-- 🧠 **Clinical psychology & behavioural neuroscience**
+✨Clinical psychology & behavioural neuroscience
-- 💬 Mental health communication & community engagement
+✨Mental health communication & community engagement
-- 🎨 Designing cute, clear, student-friendly content
+✨Designing cute, clear, student-friendly content

 I love turning complex ideas into things that look like they belong on a pastel Pinterest board.